multi-build/multibuild/README.rst

 Therefore any environment variable defined in the ``.travis.yml`` or bash shell scripts listed above are available for your build and test.

-Note that macOS builds may be targetted either at macOS 10.6 and above (dual arch 32/64b) or macOS 10.9 and above (64b only), depending on the value of the environment variable `MB_PYTHON_OSX_VER`.
+OS X builds may be targetted either at macOS 10.6+ (dual arch 64 / 32 bit) or macOS 10.9+ (64b only).
 These depend on the corresponding build of python from https://www.python.org/downloads/mac-osx/.
-Versions of python older than 3.6.5 and 2.7.15 don't have 10.9 / 64-bit only
-installers available.
+At the time of writing, 10.9+ / 64 bit build are supported for python versions 3.6.5 / 2.7.15 and above.
+If you want to build for an older version of python, you'll have to target 10.6+ / dual arch.

 The ``build_wheel`` function builds the wheel, and the ``install_run`` function installs the wheel and tests it.
 Look in ``common_utils.sh`` for